trevortknguyen/servant-wellknown-challenge/README.md

 This requires you to take your server offline, but if you're not okay with that, why are you cheaping out on a free Heroku dyno?

+I mean, it worked for me, so I can't really ask for much else.

 # Acknowledgements

 https://medium.com/should-designers-code/how-to-set-up-ssl-with-lets-encrypt-on-heroku-for-free-266c185630db